Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Discussion

-Our results clarify the role of thermodynamic drive in nonequilibrium discrimination.
+Furthermore, our results clarify the role of thermodynamic drive in nonequilibrium discrimination.
 We find that both kinetic and energetic discrimination are enhanced by increasing dissipation, but are subject to necessary requirements on orthogonality, which itself can be modulated upwards or downwards by free energy expenditure.

-By modulating orthogonality with energy expenditure, discriminatory networks can achieve sensitive product switching.
-In particular, driving a {\it single} reaction type is sufficient for sharp selection between products, if the products are favored by different energy types and driving shifts the orthogonality of the network.
+When dissipation and orthogonality requirements contravene one another, discrimination schemes will have error rates that are non-monotonically increasing with the dissipation.
+This not only explains the observation of such behavior for a well-known discrimination scheme, but also leads naturally to the idea of modulating orthogonality to select between energetically or kinetically favorable products.
+We show that by modulating orthogonality with energy expenditure, discriminatory networks can indeed achieve sensitive product switching.
+In particular, driving a {\it single} reaction type is sufficient for sharp selection between products, if the products are favored by different energy types and if the driving shifts the orthogonality of the network.

-Biologically, this possibility may be realized in cytoplasmic ribonucleoprotein (RNP) granules~\cite{Brangwynne2009}.
-These granules are composed of RNAs and proteins coloclazied in liquid-liquid phase separated droplets.
-Their liquid-liquid like components interact promiscuously, and are known to be enriched for multivalent components~\cite{Banani2017}.
-RNA contributes to promiscuous granule interactions via both RNA-RNA interactions and serving as a protein scaffold.
-Both RNA-RNA interactions and the number of RNA-protein contacts are dependent on RNA secondary structure~\cite{Groot2019}.
-It thus appears that RNA secondary structure can modulate the orthogonality of the granule interaction network.
+Networks which are capable of switching from processivity to distributivity may be ubiquitous in biochemical systems.
+The ladder topology network shown in Fig \ref{fig:complex_formation}(c, d) is an abstraction and can be useful to describe many different cellular processes.
+In general, the substrate need not be a protein and the modification need not be phosphorylation, this network could equally describe, e.g., a reaction complex forming around a nucleic acid substrate with methylation as the modification.
+In fact, with a nucleic acid substrate, the modification could even be the nucleic acids's own self-association into a stem loop.
+In this case, the ``removal'' of the modification could be driven by the activity of a helicase and modulated by ATP availability or by helicase gene expression for example.